 - Write and create content for the different audiences, online channels and create clear “Call to Actions” and user journey’s

-- Demonstrate how to promote and apply content marketing effectively through the appropriate media channels, relationship management systems and communication platforms to ensure brand and cultural awareness are maintained throughout marketing strategies.
+- Demonstrate how to effectively promote and apply content marketing through the appropriate media channels, relationship management systems and communication platforms to maintain brand and cultural awareness throughout marketing strategies.

 - Select a variety of appropriate research methodologies, platforms and technologies to synthesise information and apply to the organisation’s digital marketing strategies, drivers and customer behaviours.